-During this unprecedented pandemic, the safety and wellbeing of our customers and staff is our highest priority.
-We ask all our workers everyday to confirm that they are well – we do this to ensure that we are looking after their health and wellbeing and that of our customers.
+During the current pandemic, the safety and wellbeing of our customers and staff is our highest priority.
+Each day we ask all our staff members to confirm that they are well – we do this to ensure that we are looking after their health and wellbeing and that of our customers.

 What is KinCare doing to protect our staff and Customers?